 - Irregularities of the Nose Bridge: These small irregularities of the nose bridge may occur from the shifting of bones after the surgery.
 However, they can generally be adjusted with simple molding.

 - External Scars: The external scar on the columella typically heals imperceptibly but can occasionally be visible.

 - Compromised Breathing: There is a risk of compromised breathing after making the nose smaller and more attractive, so the surgeon will always be sure to perform an airway surgery when indicated during your rhinoplasty.
 Rarely, even after rhinoplasty and septoplasty, compromised airflow can occur and may require further airflow surgery.

 - Infections: Although infections are very rare after rhinoplasty procedures, Dr. Bell and his experienced team still prescribe a prophylactic antibiotic after surgery and take every precaution to ensure that the surgery is a smooth, seamless experience.

 As with any plastic surgery, it is important to find the best nose job surgeon with experience and expertise in the area.
 The nose is a delicate and prominent part of the face that needs the utmost care and precision.

-Dr. Thomas Bell also performs rhinoplasty procedures.
 With more than 25 years of experience in cosmetic surgery of the face and body, Dr. Bell is one of Canada’s most reputable plastic surgeons.
-Dr. Bell has performed more than 1,000 cosmetic rhinoplasty procedures, and has been named by Toronto Life, Flare and Fashion magazine as one of Canada’s top cosmetic surgeons, and by W magazine as one of the best cosmetic surgeons in the world.
+Dr. Bell has performed more than 5,000 cosmetic facial procedures, and has been named by W magazine as one of the best cosmetic surgeons in the world.